justeattakeaway/ApplePayJSSample/README.md

 ## Local Debugging

-You should be able to debug the application in [Visual Studio Code](https://code.visualstudio.com/) or [Visual Studio 2017 (15.3 or later)](https://www.visualstudio.com/downloads/).
+You should be able to debug the application in [Visual Studio Code](https://code.visualstudio.com/) or [Visual Studio 2019](https://www.visualstudio.com/downloads/).

 ## Azure App Service Deployment